 After one year of research and a series of in-depth drawings about Alzheimer’s disease, I selected a suite of portraits of a few patients who have suffered from this illness.

-The first person to be diagnosed with Alzhaimer’s disease was back in 1906.
+The first person to be diagnosed with Alzheimer’s disease was back in 1906.
 Her name was Auguste Deter, and the most incredible thing for me is that now over 100 years later, we still wouldn’t be able to offer her a treatment to slow or stop the disease.Here is all about the discovery of Alzheimer’s disease

 What do I want to happen with my artwork?

-We are in times like we never thought we would be, but that gives me even more strength, because I know that good people will sift through and they will seek humanity and authenticity.
+We are in times like we never thought we would be, but that gives me even more strength because I know that good people will sift through and they will seek humanity and authenticity.

 Due to these times, I postponed or even canceled many of the events and trips, which is why I decided to keep the work UNFORGETTABLE, for the time being, in my studio.
-But in the meantime, if the opportunity arises to find the right place, I am open to the idea of exhibiting the work in order to promote through art the awareness of the neurological condition, Alzheimer’s and not only that cause.
+But in the meantime, if the opportunity arises to find the right place, I am open to the idea of exhibiting the work to promote through art the awareness of the neurological condition, Alzheimer’s, and not only that cause.
 In conclusion, painting supports the cause of any emotional or mental experience.

 You have to have serious cash to participate in an auction, and even then you do not have the guarantee that you will get what you want.
-The good news is that you don’t have to limit yourself to Grigorescu, Luchian or Patrascu: you can also focus on works of art signed by contemporary Romanian artists.Redactia Wall-Street.ro
+The good news is that you don’t have to limit yourself to Grigorescu, Luchian, or Patrascu: you can also focus on works of art signed by contemporary Romanian artists.Redactia Wall-Street.ro